 The following measurements will be reviewed to determine good standing for continued financial aid eligibility:

-• Qualitative: College level grade point (cumulative GPA)
+• Qualitative: College level grade point average (Cumulative GPA)

 What are the standard requirements?